Tomato San Marzano 25 seeds

 Try the following if you have trouble with germinating the seeds.

 24 hours before planting, soak tomato seeds in a solution of weak tea.
 Take the tomato seeds out of their packs and place in a piece of lightweight cloth.
 Place each different variety of seed in a different cloth, tie the cloth up and soak the whole thing in the solution of weak, cooled tea.
 You can use instant tea or tea bags for this seed preparing task, as long the tea is weak and cool.
-After you have soaked the tomatoes seeds, remove from the tea solution (keep the weak tea solution, you will use it later) leaving them in the cloths, and place them back in the refrigerator.
+After you have soaked the tomatoes seeds, remove from the tea solution (keep the weak tea solution, you will use it later) leaving them in the cloths.

 Planting containers can be anything from a store bought seed starter tray to Styrofoam cups and plastic margarine tubs.
 If you use recycled container like a plastic margarine tub, clean it well in warm, soapy water and poke a few drainage holes in the bottom of the container.
 Fill the containers 3/4's of the way full with your choice of any professional planting mix, which is readily available at any retailer that sells gardening supplies.
 Do not use potting soil to start your seeds in, the potting soil is too heavy for the tiny tomato seeds to push their sprouts through.